 Entertaining & hospitality: guests and external contacts

 - University policy is that the maximum allowable ratio is three Edinburgh University representatives per guest.
-There are instances where this ratio may be exceeded, however guidance should be sought in advance.
+There are instances where this ratio may be exceeded, however approval should be sought in advance.

 - Entertaining should follow the guidance of up to £40 per head for dinner and £20 for lunch.
 In addition, reasonable alcohol will be reimbursed and the School guideline is up to £10 per head.

 - Itemised receipts must be provided.